List of Arrow characters: Roy Harper / Arsenal

 Roy William Harper Jr. (portrayed by Colton Haynes; main: seasons 2–3 & 7; recurring: seasons 1 & 8; guest: seasons 4 & 6) is a former street criminal, Thea Queen's boyfriend and a supporter of the Arrow.

 In season one, Roy is a small-time criminal who falls in love with Thea after robbing her, and is arrested multiple times by Quentin Lance.
 He does not see any other way to live until the Arrow saves him from a kidnapping, after which Roy attempts to find the Arrow to help him.
 Roy later works as a waiter at Verdant.

 In season two, Roy often goes out to clean up the streets, until the Arrow convinces him to gather intelligence instead.
 After being injected with Mirakuru, Roy gains super strength but slowly loses his sanity.
 The Arrow reveals his identity when Oliver convinces Roy to stop Bronze Tiger.
-Roy trains with Oliver in order to control his strength, but is forced to break up with Thea.
+Roy trains with Oliver to control his strength, but is forced to break up with Thea.
 Slade kidnaps Roy to use his blood to create his army, leaving Roy completely insane and causing him to go on a rampage, killing a cop.
 Roy takes part in the season finale's battle, with his own mask, but he is slightly amnesiac, not remembering anything after breaking up with Thea.

 In season three, Roy is Oliver's partner and participates with him in the field.
 He takes on the alter-ego "Arsenal", though the media also refers to him as "Red Arrow".
 Thea makes Roy her assistant manager at Verdant, and they eventually get back together.
 Sara's murder brings the repressed memories of his rampage to the surface and Roy supports the family of the police officer he killed.
 When Oliver is presumed dead, Roy takes his place as the team's head archer, often teaming with Laurel on missions.
 After Quentin Lance resumes his manhunt against Arrow, Roy subsequently impersonates Oliver's alter-ego and fakes his own death, leaving Starling City to assume that Arrow is dead so that Oliver can be free.
 Roy passes on his Arsenal suit to Thea after leaving town.